Random walks in the quarter plane, discrete harmonic functions and conformal mappings: Functional equations for harmonic functions

-satisfy certain (rather simple) boundary value problems.
-Finally, starting from the latter, we obtain explicit expressions of $H(x,0)$ and $H(0,y)$, then of $H(x,y)$ via \eqref{eq:functional_equation}, and finally of $f(i_0,j_0)$, for any $i_0,j_0\geq 1$, via the classical Cauchy's formul\ae.
+satisfy certain (rather simple) boundary value problems\footnote{Generally speaking, these are problems of finding an analytic function in a certain domain from a given relation between the boundary values of its real and its imaginary part.}.
+Finally, starting from the latter, we obtain explicit expressions of $H(x,0)$ and $H(0,y)$, then of $H(x,y)$ via \eqref{eq:functional_equation}, and finally of $f(i_0,j_0)$, for any $i_0,j_0\geq 1$, via the classical Cauchy's formul\ae: